 The psychological addiction is often the hardest part to overcome, although there are undeniable physical symptoms of addiction as well.
 Someone who uses cocaine frequently will develop a dependence on it, meaning they need to have it to feel normal.
 Once dependence has developed, a tolerance will develop and withdrawal symptoms will occur when stopping use.
 Once someone becomes addicted to cocaine, it can be very hard to stop.
 This is because cocaine abnormally increases the level of dopamine in the brain, eventually reprogramming the brain reward system.

 Is there a specific time frame that determines if you are going to become addicted to cocaine or not?
 How long does it take?
-It can depend on certain factors such as how often you use cocaine and how much of the drug you use on each occasion.
-Getting addicted to cocaine depends on various factors but most people who use the drug heavily become dependent within a few weeks of regular abuse.
+It can depend on certain factors, such as how often you use cocaine and how much drug you use on each occasion.
+Getting addicted to cocaine depends on various factors, but most people who use the drug heavily become dependent within a few weeks of regular abuse.

 Various factors can increase your likelihood of experiencing substance misuse issues like medical history, genetics, mental health, environment, and method of use.

 Frequent use of cocaine can cause you to develop a higher tolerance to the drug.
 A high tolerance means you need more of the drug to feel its effects.
 This may lead to more significant amounts of it, which can impact your mental and physical health.
 Psychological effects of cocaine include:

 - Impaired judgment

 - Repetitive or abnormal behaviors

 Get Help.
 Get Better.
 Get Your Life Back.